 Note: Any Resource that contains a Part with no attributes or that contains no Part at all, SHALL always be selected.
+Modification note: The use of Part elements when a Resource is referenced by IDREF was clarified.

 6.1.3.3 Multiple Part Elements in One Resource